 However, before you reach this stage, it is imperative that you get enough practice so far.
 Let us find out how we can maneuver the drone around.

 - Backward movements.
 This is pretty similar to the last point.
 You will be required to control the direction with the help of the right joystick.
-The drone should be moving backwards, all the while maintaining the hover height.
-After some time of flying backwards, release the joystick and let it hover.
+The drone should be moving backward, all the while maintaining the hover height.
+After some time of flying backward, release the joystick and let it hover.

 The primary challenge you will face here as a beginner is being able to maintain the height of hover while controlling the straight and sideways movements.
 It is also imperative to know that you shouldn’t get demotivated when you face a few hurdles early in the trial.
 As a flyer, you should keep trying till you have sufficient control over the directions and the height together.

 When the drone faces you